 |Publisher||Publisher||Not always available; sometimes wrong if the data source results are mixed up.|

-If you right-click anywhere in the results list, a popup menu appears with additional commands that apply to the currently selected results or to the query as a whole.
+If you right-click anywhere in the results list, a popup menu appears with additional commands that apply to the currently selected results or to the search as a whole.

 Note: These commands apply to the currently displayed set of results only.
-If you want to copy data from several queries at once, use the popup menu commands from the query list.
+If you want to copy data from several searches at once, use the popup menu commands from the searches list.
 As an alternative, you can also export the data in a variety of formats.